Wednesday, March 28, 2012

 Buddhists Don't Even Believe in Marriage

-If Buddhists don't get excited about homosexuality, they're even less concerned about marriage.
-Fact is, they don't believe in marriage at all, at least as a sacrament.
 It's a civil union, a contract between two people.
 Monks don't officiate at weddings.
-They do bless weddings, but monks will bless anything including bikes and beer bar grand openings.
+They do bless weddings, but monks will bless anything including bikes and beer-bar grand openings.

 Over here, we're all tied up about the difference between marriage and civil unions.
 Many would let gays have all their civil rights, so long as they don't call it marriage, because marriage is "sacred."